paasxx/OrderBook/README.md

 - `LimitOrder`: Price-based order with time priority (FIFO)
 - `MarketOrder`: Executes immediately against best available prices
 - `ConvertibleMarketOrder`: Market order that can convert to limit if not fully filled
+- `fallback_price` (optional): Used when market order needs to rest in book as limit

 ### 🔁 Matching Strategies
 - `MarketOrderMatching`: Matches market orders against the order book